RB-DataAnalyst/RB_DataAnlayst.GitHub.io/projects/customer_cluster.md

   - [Reflection on the Process](#reflection-on-the-process)

 ## Overview

-For subscription-based businesses like telecom companies, reducing customer churn is a top priority.
-In this project, I used cluster analysis to segment the diverse customer base of SkyLink Communications, a fictional telecommunications company, into distinct groups.
-This segmentation helps me understand customer behaviors and preferences better, enabling me to tailor marketing strategies more effectively.
-The analysis focused on key customer attributes such as tenure, service usage, and charges to investigate churn rates.
+In this project, I analyzed customer data from SkyLink Communications to identify distinct customer segments using cluster analysis in R. By preparing and normalizing the data, I ensured accurate clustering results.
+Using the Elbow Method, I determined the optimal number of clusters, then applied the k-means algorithm to segment the customers.
+The analysis revealed four distinct clusters: Global Communicators, Data Enthusiasts, Emerging Users, and Local Loyalists.
+Each group exhibits unique behaviors and preferences, providing SkyLink Communications with valuable insights to tailor their marketing strategies and service offerings to better meet the diverse needs of their customers.

 ## Key Findings Summary